santi1s/Big-Data/CRM-&-VDM-(Virtual-Duty-Manager)/Follow-the-Sun-(FTS)-%2D-Handoff-Tool-&-Process.md

 **Document for Support Engineers:** [DRAFT V2 - FTS Guide for Support Engineers.docx](/.attachments/DRAFT%20V2%20-%20FTS%20Guide%20for%20Support%20Engineers-582e9581-70b8-492c-8e63-8aee6497a1a3.docx)

+## Steps to Transfer Case
+1. Add case transfer notes to your case as usual.
+2. Check the list of FTS requests in the next handover call.
+3. If your case is in the list, select and complete the FTS request up to the “Ensure Summary” stage.
+Save.
+4. If your case is not already in the list, manually create an FTS request and complete the request up to the “Ensure Summary” stage.
+Save.
+5. Join the handover call to confirm your case will be transferred or reach out to your case assignment lead to manage or vouch for your case at the call.
+6. If there is no handover call, or the lead is unavailable, complete the final to stages “Select Resource” and “All Done” to finish the transfer process.

 ## Overview Training Video for Support Engineers using FTS